10621223/Laraieb-Imam/README.md

 Assuming that Hubspot, a medium CRM company have everything inhouse Network infrastructure, Web servers and Data center.

+Hubspot are using 500 Racks Singal Rack specs are as follows:

 Head Node Rack Server R640 - $3,019.00,

 Flexible Compute R840 and R6415 - PowerEdge R840 Rack Server - $11,006.50; PowerEdge R6415 Rack Server - $925